OpenMicroelectronicsTextbook/OMETB/README.md

 5. **Commit and Push**: `git commit -m "Add some new feature" && git push origin new-feature-name`
 6. **Open a Pull Request**: Go to the main page of the repository and click on 'New pull request'.

-For more detailed instructions and guidelines, please refer to our [CONTRIBUTING.md](CONTRIBUTING.md).

 ## 📚 Topics (Soon to be!)
 Covered

 | Topics                                   | Status         |